 Steven Devine, MD

-Dr. Devine is the Medical Director for Be The Match BioTherapies.
-He is responsible for evaluating the science behind cellular therapies and their potential clinical impact, and helps the leadership team determine the best opportunities for leveraging the many assets of our organization to partner with cell and gene therapy companies who are bringing innovative therapies to patients.
+Dr. Devine is the Chief Medical Officer for Be The Match BioTherapies.
+He is responsible for evaluating the science behind cellular therapies and their potential clinical impact, as well helping to determine opportunities to leverage the assets of our organization to partner with cell and gene therapy companies who are bringing therapies to patients.

-He also serves as the Senior Vice President and Senior Medical Director of Research and Associate Scientific Director at the CIBMTR, providing oversight of the CIBMTR Minneapolis research team, defining strategy and setting direction.
+He also serves as the Associate Scientific Director at the CIBMTR, providing oversight of the CIBMTR Minneapolis research team, defining strategy and setting direction.
 In addition, he works to identify, evaluate and acquire new business opportunities for the prospective clinical research program.

 Prior to joining Be The Match BioTherapies and CIBMTR, he was Professor of Internal Medicine and Director of the Blood and Marrow Transplant program at the Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC-James).
 Before that, he held positions at Washington University in St. Louis, the University of Illinois in Chicago and Emory University, Atlanta.